dovson/Bridge-Captive-Portal-System/README.md

 4. **Billing System** records data usage and applies access limits or policies.
 5. **Database Layer** (Radix Tree) manages active sessions efficiently.

+## 🐍 System Architecture ------ Python Web Server Integration

+The web interface for the captive portal is built using **Python**, which serves as a bridge between the user's browser and the kernel-mode driver.

+- The Python server listens on TCP port 80/443 and serves the login and status pages.
+- When a user logs in, the server communicates with the NDIS filter driver via **TCP sockets** on localhost.
+- This communication allows the driver to authorize users, update billing data, and modify access states.

+### 🔌 Communication Flow

+1. Browser → Python Web Server (HTTP POST /login)
+2. Python → Driver (TCP socket message with authentication payload)
+3. Driver → Python (response with status: success/fail, quota, session info)
+4. Python → Browser (renders success page or error)

 ---

 ## 💻 Technologies & Tools Used